micronDLA/SDK/README.md

 ## Run\_function

-Internal, for testing, dont use.
+Internal, for testing, do not use.

 # Supported Models

-Currently supported models are listed [here](Supported_layers.md) All derivatives with minor changes from these model architecture are supported.
+Currently supported models are listed [here](Supported_layers.md).
+All derivatives with minor changes from these model architectures are supported.

 #